Should you buy (or avoid!) the 2007-2015 Mazda CX-9?

 Guides for used car buyers:

 Maintenance tips: To keep your vehicle safe, have it regularly inspected; a quick check during a drive-through fast lube service is not enough.
 Recommended oil change intervals vary between 5,000 and 7,500 miles depending on driving conditions.
 The Mazda CX-9 engine uses the SAE 5W-20 oil type.
 A cabin filter is often neglected; it must be changed every 15,000-25,000 miles.
 Spark plugs need to be replaced every 60,000-100,000 miles, again, depending on driving conditions.
 This means that if you regularly drive in heavy city traffic, hilly terrains, dusty conditions, extreme hot or cold weather, your car needs more frequent oil changes, spark plug replacement and other maintenance.
 Timely spark plug replacement will help avoid more serious problems like failed ignition coils.
-For detailed maintenance schedule check Mazda US website.
-The CX-9 V6 engine does not have a timing belt; it uses a timing chain instead.
-A timing chain doesn't need to be replaced unless it becomes stretched and noisy.

 You might also be interested: